Tools and Resources

 State of the States 2009: Renewable Energy Development and the Role of Policy

-This National Renewable Energy Laboratory report provides a detailed picture of the status of renewable energy development in each of the U.S. states using a variety of metrics and discusses the policies being used to encourage this development.
+This National Renewable Energy Laboratory report (PDF) (231pp, 4.3MB) provides a detailed picture of the status of renewable energy development in each of the U.S. states using a variety of metrics and discusses the policies being used to encourage this development.
 The report explores the context in which renewable energy development occurs by discussing the factors that can affect the uptake of power generation technologies.
 The analysis offers suggestions on how policies can be used to address these variables, which leads to tailored policy support that considers the specific circumstances within each state.

 Top of page